 Emerson: I have always loved music.
 One of my mom’s favorite early memories of me was when she was listening to “This Night Won’t Last Forever” and I was maybe 2 years old.
 She said I was just singing my little heart out (“I nee!
 A poe!”, instead of “I need some hope” haha) and groovin’ hard in my car seat.

-My family reunions were like jam sessions – everyone sings, and my dad, grandfather and uncles all play several instruments.
+My family reunions were like jam sessions – everyone sings, and my dad, grandfather and uncles all played several instruments.

 I was in choir in both church and school, and I was also in a trio my sophomore and junior years called “Diamond Trio”.
 We sang covers of songs like “Where the Boys Are” at activities around the state, and at the McSwain Theater (which was *the* place to sing where I grew up in Ada – a real showcase of local artists).